harshita-gupta/cs262-logical-clock/README.md

 In all the above cases, we see that the average, min, max, and mode jumps move closer to the averages of the three machines.
 The discord between the three machines is thus significantly reduced, likely since keeping the machines in sync is prioritized over carrying out internal operations, and fewer updates occur to the clock of faster machines due to internal events reduced the skew between machines.

 The updates to the logical clocks are more constrained by the average speed of the communications between the system components, which are constrained by the speeds of the slower machines.

+###  Smaller variation in the clock cycles
+Additionally, we experimented with smaller variations in the clock cycles of the machines.
+We set the number of ticks per second (TPS) to be ~50, which is quite rapid.
+We did not vary the number of ticks across machines by much--they were all ~50 TPS, give or take 2-3 ticks.
+We observed that none of the queues grew past 1 or 2 in length, as 50 TPS ensured that they were dequeued almost as quickly as they were enqueued.
+We also observed that clock times had very small jumps and did not observe notable drift between the 3 different logical clocks.
+We surmise that since the machines were rapidly communicating with each other, local clock times were updated quickly and constantly, allowing little time for jumps to "accumulate."
+The constant communication allowed the machines to better synchronize their times, which meant less drift from one machine to another.
+Indeed, smaller variations in clock cycles at high speeds ensures more reliable timekeeping in a distributed system.

+### Original experiment

 ## Conclusions